Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 Why do i think a good relationship with Iran is paramount to long-term Middle East peace?

 Well, what is the alternative?
 Continue to sell weapons to the Saudi’s while they encourage wahhabi/salafi movement around the world?
 There is no bigger threat in this world, in regards to Terrorism than Saudi Arabia.
 Their Salafi brand, particularly within their borders isn’t tolerant and it never will be.
-While most people know that the Quran doesn’t actually incite violence against ‘infidels’, the source of violent teachings is mostly within the borders of Saudi Arabia.
+While most people know that the Quran doesn’t actually incite violence against ‘infidels’, the source of violent teachings originates mostly within the borders of Saudi Arabia.
 Bullshit?
 Look at that list of 9/11 hijackers again.
 I’m not saying all Saudi’s are bad, they are not.
 But this movement has started there and the Saudi royal family can’t stop it due to the fear of internal uprisings.
 So it will never stop without a fundamental shift in the status quo.
 Saudi Arabia is the one that needs to be put under sanctions, until they attempt to topple this idealism around the world.
 Then and only then, can we hope for peace and understanding between Islam and the West.
-And then and only then can an American leader say, with any shred of truth, that they are truly fighting terrorism.
+And then and only then can an American leader say, with any shred of truth – that they are truly fighting terrorism.
 You have to strike at the core!

 So back to Iran, why is it good to have a relationship with Iran?
 Their regime is crazy right?, why would we?
-Well, i’m not saying we cave into the regime per-se.
+Well, i’m not saying we cave to the regime per-se.
 What i’m saying is starting bilateral talks with the regime, but also the people of Iran.
 United States policy against Iran for the last almost 40 years has been – place sanctions against Iran, hurt the people, not the leadership.
 And eventually the people will revolt against the regime and there will be a democratic establishment installed after that.

 Engage with the Iranian people.
 It’s worth it.
 They don’t hate American or Western values.
 In fact, they preach a very tolerant brand of Islam and it jives well with our values.
 American’s have much more in common with the Iranian people than they do the Saudi’s.
-All.Day.Long.
 So why not give it a chance?
-If we promised protection for Iran from Saudi Arabia and Israel in exchange for nuclear de-proliferation – the world would be a much safer place.
+If we promised to protect Iran from Saudi Arabia and Israel in exchange for nuclear de-proliferation – the world would be a much safer place.
 Iran has a rich culture before and after Islam came to the country 1400 years ago, and even more-so before the 1979 revolution.
 The Saudi’s are arrogant and think they world owes them something because they happen to be rich with natural resources.
 They have no interest in integrating with the West.
 Iran has historically allowed women to be free, free to join politics, to drive, to vote, to educate themselves for decades if not longer...(Relative to Saudi Arabia) Saudi Arabia is the one where women just started to drive in 2018!
 And there is even backlash for that!

 Do not put Iran and Saudi Arabia in the same bucket.
 Huge mistake.
 Yes, they both follow Islam, but it pretty much ends there.